nevillejackson/Unix/antiX/02antiX25.md

 There is a lot more than that to s6-66.
 The concept of user-controlled services is new to me and I do not yet have a grasp of why one would need user-controlled daemons.
 The way to use trees to manage a large set of services in a server computer something I have not mastered.

 Beware reading older web-sites on 66 .
 66 is evolving and the command syntax has changed.
-Older sites may have 66-start `<servicename>`, but the modern form is `66 start <servicename>` .... ie it isnow like git...
+Older sites may have 66-start `<servicename>`, but the modern form is `66 start <servicename>` .... ie it is now like git...
 66 is the command and start is a subcommand.

-We were fortunate to get some contributions and assistance on this forum from thedeveloper of 66, @oberun (Eric Vidal).
+We were fortunate to get some contributions and assistance on this forum from the developer of 66, @oberun (Eric Vidal).
 See this topic

 https://itsfoss.community/t/s6-init-system-with-s6-66-service-manager-in-antix-init-diversity-spin/11984